 Neither the district nor its personnel shall incur liability due to adverse effects of medication administered as authorized by the parent and/or physician.

-A full-time registered nurse (RN) is available at school to care for minor injuries and health issues and to assist with health-related emergencies and health screenings.
+A full-time registered nurse/licensed practical nurse (RN/LPN) is available at school to care for minor injuries and health issues and to assist with health-related emergencies and health screenings.
 The nurse is responsible for maintaining health records and contacting parents concerning students’ health problems.
 Parents are encouraged to contact the school nurse if a child has any special medications or restrictions.
 The nurse is not authorized to provide diagnoses for students or families nor to be a substitute for family physicians or regular healthcare providers.

 Each Ritenour school has a strong and effective parent-teacher organization that actively supports its school and students.
 The organization works with the school principals and teachers to promote cooperative learning efforts, good communication and student recognition.
 They organize fund raising events and coordinate activities during the school year.
 Officers are selected annually and meetings are regularly scheduled.